EmpiresCommunity/ECSProjectiles/README.md

 * said Niagara system renders them as GPU particles and spawns/kills particles based on size of the positions TArray.

 Ideally each FECSNiagaraGroup "set" of bullets (one for all green bullets, one for all red bullets etc) would have their own FECSNiagaraGroup that they are in a FLECS pair relationship with and set when they spawn.
 This is how SpawnECSBulletNiagaraGrouped works with the current "default" system.
 Ideally one would have some way of mapping systems to their entity representations to pair them easily in the editor but I didn't get that far.
-The entire point is to have a small number of NiagaraSystems render hundreds of bullets.
+The entire point is to have a small number of NiagaraSystems render hundreds of bullets for the entire level!

-## Why two arrays?
+#### Why two arrays?
 They are unorded and otherwise the Niagara particles would essentially have random velocities from other entities.

-## What about the hit FX?
+#### What about the hit FX?
 I tried to do the same thing as the regular projectile rendering but for explosions!
 This would remove the high cost of spawning the explosion effects actors.
 It's definitely possible but a bit more complicated of a Niagara system that I haven't figured out completely.